chabok-io/chabok-client-rn/react-native-chabok/README.md

 ```

 #### With breaking changes
-If it has some breaking changes first follow the bellow instruction.
+If it has some breaking changes first follow the above instruction.
 After that if breaking changes includes code changes, don't forget apply all changes in `ChabokPushModule.java` bridge class.
 The `ChabokPushModule` is a simple bridge for connect the native module and js module.

 ## iOS contributing instructions: